coolshare/CoolshareReactPubSub/README.md

 	 - Event handler is the "Reducer".
 In case of React, the event handler makes change to the state/model of React view to trigger the view update.

+	Different from Redux:
+	*********************
-	 Some difference from Redux here is that we do not force the event handler to only work on the model while it acts as other roles such as an "Action creator" that publish an event.
+	 - we do not force the event handler to only work on the model while it acts as other roles such as an "Action creator" that publish an event.
+	 - you need to learn almost nothing to use it

-	 One key advantage provided by Pub/Sub pattern is the communication: instead of passing references around the component hierarchy in order to reach the other party, feels like a baby crawling on a 2D surface, you can fly like a bird in a 3D space: this package allows you to communicate between any two or more points in the React Hierarchy.
+	 - One key advantage provided by Pub/Sub pattern is the communication: instead of passing references around the component hierarchy in order to reach the other party, feels like a baby crawling on a 2D surface (since you need to travel the hierarchy node by node), you can fly like a bird in a 3D space: this package allows you to communicate between any two or more points in the React Hierarchy.

 Who should use this:
 ********************